- Take a ride up on Tromsø's cable car for a restaurant with mountain views

 - Walk Through History: Meet your local guide and set off on a three-hour walking tour of Tromsø.
 Visit the largest city in the north—street by street—and take in its rich culture and beautiful architecture, including historic wooden houses dating as far back as 1789.
 View relics and buildings dating back to medieval times, and learn about the city’s extensive fishing culture, which was established when trade in Norway was at its peak.
 You will also tour the stunning Arctic Cathedral.

 - Dogsledding: After breakfast, get ready for an active day of dogsledding in the Norwegian countryside.
 (This is a half-day trip, lasting about 4 hours).
 You'll sled along a 2.4 mile (4km) trail and have a meet-and-greet with 300+ huskies and their puppies.
 Stop for hot coffee, tea, and biscuits along the route and have time to hear more about the history of dog sledding from experienced guides.
-At the end of your journey, you will sit around a campfire and have a traditional Norwegian meal of Bidos—hearty stew made of reindeer meat with broth and veggies (vegetarian meals are available upon request.)
+At the end of your journey, you will sit around a campfire and have a traditional Norwegian meal of Bidos—hearty stew made of reindeer meat with broth and veggies (vegetarian meals are available upon request).
+If there isn't enough snowpack, you also have the option to hike with the dogs!

 - Northern Lights Chase: In the evening, get ready to chase the Northern Lights*!
 Your guide will pick you up in Tromsø and take you on this fun after-dark excursion as they find the best locations away from the city lights for viewing and photographing this spectacular natural occurrence.
 Throughout the evening, your guide will offer interesting information about the Northern Lights, including why and how they occur, as well as legends and folklore of the indigenous Sami people.
 Your guide will even be able to assist you in adjusting your camera settings for the best photographs.
 If the weather allows, there will be a campfire with hot chocolate and marshmallows to end your night.